smaurice101/readthedocs/docs/source/tmlbuilds.rst

    The TSS will delete the entire project and commit the changes to Github.

+   NOTE: If you deleted a previous project and re-created it you should CLEAR your TSS browser CACHE.

 .. warning::
    All information/code related to this project will be deleted and may not